Need inspiration for gifts for nature lovers and outdoor adventurers?

 It’s hard to appreciate how valuable this is until you travel somewhere with no access to clean drinking water.
 But when you do, you’ll be glad you packed it.

 Even when you’re not off the beaten path, the Steripen comes in handy when you need to buy bottled water but the shops are closed.

-A cheaper alternative to the Steripen is a LifeStraw.
+Another sustainable gift idea (and cheaper alternative to the Steripen) is the LifeStraw.

 This also is a super handy gift for someone traveling, but it’s not quite as practical as the Steripen.
 That’s because with the Lifestraw, water is purified as you suck through the straw (meaning it’s for personal use).

 A Steripen, on the other hand, allows you to purify water for multiple people.